devmintorg/hardhat-setup-lessons/1-solidity-for-web2-devs-and-tokens/0-setting-up-remix-and-hardhat/1-common-smart-contract-ide-patterns.md

 - Are there any patterns or tools that are missing?

 ## Folder Structure and Setup
-All frameworks in the smart contract world will have a standard'way of setting up their files.
+All frameworks in the smart contract world will have a standard way of setting up their files.
 The structure looks as follows:

 - `contracts` will hold your contract files, ending in the `.sol` extension
 - `scripts` will hold your deployment and automation files, ending in the `.js` or `.ts` extension